zerofo/sys-con/README.md

 - [x] Activbb X6-34U

 ## How to add a new controller ?
+As soon as a new controller is plugged, sys-con try to determine the best profile to fit your new controller.
-When you plug in a new controller, most of the time only the arrow and the joystick will work, the buttons won't work by default (And right stick might be reversed).
+Most of the time arrows and joystick will works properly, the buttons might not be properly mapped by default (And in rare cases right stick might be reversed).
-You will have to do the key mapping yourself, follow the method below to do it.
+If this happen, you will have to map your buttons yourself, follow below method.

 ### Method 1 (From a windows PC)